Want to be a doctor or a dentist? If so, there's a good chance the UCAT will be a hurdle in your way.

 The UCAT tests aptitude rather than academic knowledge.
 Each section of the UCAT assesses a different proficiency:

-The UCAT consists of 225 multiple-choice questions across five separate sections.
-Each section has a different number of questions and time allocations, as below:
+The UCAT consists of 228 multiple choice questions across five separate sections.
+Each section has a different number of questions and time allocations, as shown below:

 (+1 minute for instructions)

 Number of questions

 The UCAT is compulsory for the following courses for 2024 entry: